matthewJamesAbbott/Pascal-Chess/README.md

 this version will hold both android and ios version of the game in its compile directory

-when the gui has been developed.
+when the gui has been ported.